Editorial photograph of an enterprise procurement team running a Cisco ELA renewal playbook workshop with contract pages on a glass wall

 • Sign off.
 Wave three boilerplate, signatures, governance.
 Months 2 to 0.

-ELA vs a la carte at renewal
+Is a Cisco ELA or a la carte cheaper at renewal?

 The ELA renewal moment is the easiest commercial moment to migrate to a la carte buying.
 The migration is not the right answer for every customer.
 The analysis depends on commit utilization.